Referencing Output Styles

 The default output style in EndNote is Annotated.
 When you first set up your library, you can change this to the style you prefer.

 The APA (6th) style of referencing is used in most courses across ECU.
 However, some disciplines may use a different style, e.g. AGLC4 for Law.
 Researchers are also required to use various styles in publishing, as determined by the journal.

 EndNote comes pre-loaded with many of the most popular styles including APA, Chicago, MLA, and Vancouver, as well as a number of styles for specific journals.

-Some additional styles that are not already available in EndNote can be downloaded from the EndNote website:
+Some additional styles that are not already available in EndNote, or updates to current styles, can be downloaded from the EndNote website: